SiroDiaz/sphinxql/README.md

 ```

 ### REPLACE
 Replaces a document using the doc id or insert.
-Similar to insert.
+Similar to insert statement only changing INSERT for REPLACE.
 ```javascript
 const document = {
   id: 1,